JcaPetri/Apolo-Articles-MySql/README.md

 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 				FieldIDn 		--> The FieldIDn is the IDNum of the field/column of the entity.
-Link with the SysBaseElements_Tbl.
+Link with the ArtDataElements_Tbl.
 				EntityIDn 		--> The EntityIDn is the IDNum of the entity.
-Link with the SysBaseElements_Tbl.
+Link with the ArtDataElements_Tbl.
 				MicroserviceIDn --> the IdNum of the Microservice that the Field and Entity belong.
 When is equal System, all microservices hava access to them.
 				When an entity is selected from the Entity_Tbl, the Microservice is set, this parameter define the possible fields to be selected.
 			Common Field/Columns for all tables